-Seahawks notes: Pete Carroll talks about free agency, updates injuries
+Seahawks notes: Pete Carroll wants nearly all free agents back; Jamal Adams to have shoulder, hand surgeries

 Here’s what Carroll said about the Seahawks’ notable free agents:

-Wright moved to strongside linebacker in the base defense in his 10th year with the team and Carroll said “he had a terrific season.
+In his 10th NFL season Wright moved to strongside linebacker in the base defense, and Carroll said “he had a terrific season.
 Maybe his best season.
-So I’m hoping he’s coming back and playing for us.’’
+So I’m hoping he’s coming back and playing for us.”

-Wright said Sunday he hopes to stay, too, while saying he’d entertain the idea of playing elsewhere depending on the offers he might get.
-And he might get some after ranking eighth out of 88 linebackers this year by Pro Football Focus.
+Wright said Sunday he hopes to stay, too, while adding he’d entertain other possible offers.
+And he might get some after ranking eighth out of 88 NFL linebackers this year by Pro Football Focus.

-Chris Carson/Carlos Hyde
+Running backs Chris Carson/Carlos Hyde

-Both of Seattle’s top two running backs this year are free agents.
-But Carroll indicated strongly he hopes both return to combine with Rashaad Penny to form what he said would be “a pretty dynamic group.’’
+Seattle’s top two running backs are free agents.
+But Carroll indicated strongly he hopes both will return and, with Rashaad Penny, form “a pretty dynamic group.”

-Carroll said Carson is “a huge priority and we’ve love to have him back’’ and said of Hyde that “he’s one of our guys. … we’re trying to get him back.’’’
+Carroll said Carson is “a huge priority, and we’ve love to have him back.”
+Of Hyde Carroll said, “He’s one of our guys. … We’re trying to get him back.”

-Benson Mayowa/Carlos Dunlap
+Defensive ends Benson Mayowa/Carlos Dunlap

-Seattle’s pass rush took off in the second half of the season when Dunlap was acquired via trade with the Bengals and then Mayowa got healthy.
-Dunlap finished with five sacks while Mayowa had six.
-Dunlap has one season left but with a $14.1 million cap hit that has led to some conjecture whether the team may need to give him an extension to spread that out while Mayowa is a free agent.
-Carroll indicated the team wants to do what is needed to get back both.
+Seattle’s pass rush took off in the second half of the season when Dunlap was acquired via trade with the Bengals and Mayowa got healthy.
+Dunlap finished with five sacks, and Mayowa had six.

+Dunlap has one season left on his contract, but with a $14.1 million salary-cap hit that has led to some conjecture about whether the team give him an extension to spread that out.
+Mayowa is a free agent.

-“We’d like Benson to come back with us and be part of it,’’ Carroll said.
-“Counting on Carlos to be part of it.’’
+“We’d like Benson to come back with us, and be part of it,” Carroll said.
+“Counting on Carlos to be part of it.”

-Shaquill Griffin/Quinton Dunbar
+Cornerbacks Shaquill Griffin/Quinton Dunbar

-Each of the members of Seattle’s starting cornerback duo is now free agents.
-Griffin in particular may want to test the market.
-Dunbar is coming off knee surgery that Carroll said appeared to fix everything saying nothing major was found.
-“So we’re talking to him like we’d like him to come back,’’ Carroll said.
+Both members of Seattle’s starting cornerback duo are free agents.
+Griffin may want to test the market.
+Dunbar is coming off knee surgery that Carroll said appeared to fix everything.

+“So we’re talking to him like we’d like him to come back,” Carroll said of Dunbar.

-That D.J.
-Reed emerged late in the year as a capable starter and is under contract for one more year could change the approach some with Griffin.
+D.J.
+Reed’s emergence late in the season as a capable starter, and with him under contract for one more year, could change the approach with Griffin.

-But in keeping with the theme of the day, Carroll said the hope is that Griffin returns
+But in keeping with the theme of the day, Carroll said the hope is Griffin returns.

-“There will be some work to do on the corner spots because we’ve got some free agency there,’’ Carroll said.
-“Shaquill, you know, we’ve got to keep him, would love to keep him with us.’’

-Bruce Irvin
+Defensive end Bruce Irvin

 Irvin played just two games this season after signing a one-year deal in the spring to return, suffering an ACL injury against the Patriots.

-Carroll said Irvin recently had to have a second surgery because “he needed some support and he’s come out of that really well.’’
+Carroll said Irvin recently had to have a second surgery because “he needed some support, and he’s come out of that really well.”

-But Carroll said “he’s behind (in his recovery) because of that.’’
-While Carroll didn’t say it, Irvin’s health status obviously will impact his free agency and when he might sign.
+Though Carroll didn’t say it, Irvin’s health status obviously will impact his free agency.

-Mike Iupati/Ethan Pocic
+Offensive linemen Mike Iupati/Ethan Pocic

-Iupati has manned the left guard spot the last two years but is also now 33 and has battled neck/stinger issues late in each of the last two seasons, as well.
+Iupati has manned the left-guard spot the past two years but is 33 and has battled neck/stinger issues the past two seasons.

-If there was any player Carroll might have foreshadowed may not be back it might have been Iupati when discussing the left guard position.
+If there was any player Carroll might have foreshadowed may not be back, it might have been Iupati when discussing the left-guard position.

-“And then the left guard spot with Mike and Jordan (Simmons) and Kyle Fuller, we need to improve there,’’ Carroll said.
+“And then the left-guard spot with Mike and Jordan (Simmons) and Kyle Fuller, we need to improve there,” Carroll said.

-As for Pocic, Carroll indicated the team wants him back, saying “Pocic had his first chance starting at center and he’ll get better.”
+As for Pocic, Carroll indicated the team wants him back, saying “Pocic had his first chance starting at center, and he’ll get better.”

 Notes